oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 .. note:: Sharing records is available in the Enterprise edition applications.

-To share the marketing list with other Oro application user:
+To share the marketing list with other Oro application users:

 #.
 Navigate to **Marketing > Marketing Lists** in the main menu.